-CERTAIN ENGINE ACCESSORIES such as radiator, air cleaner, and instruments are optional equipment on John Deere OEM Engines.
+CERTAIN ENGINE ACCESSORIES such as radiator, air cleaner, and instruments are optional equipment on

+John Deere OEM Engines.
 These accessories may be provided by the equipment manufacturer instead of John Deere.
 This operator's manual applies only to the engine and those options available through the John Deere distribution network.

-IMPORTANT: This manual covers POWERTECH®
+IMPORTANT: This manual covers all

-8.1 L OEM engines meeting Tier I

-emission standards.
-These engines,

-produced starting in the year 1996,

-include all engines up through

-engine serial number 199,999.
-Tier II

-engines were also produced after

-January 2001, and are redesigned to

-meet the 2001 emission standards.

-These newer engines, beginning with

-serial number 200,000, are covered

-in a separate operator's manual,

-OMRG34944.
+POWERTECH® 8.1L OEM engines.
+Those engines produced starting in the year 1996 are noted as engines (-199,999).
+Engines produced after January 2001 which are redesigned to meet the 2001 emission standards are noted as engines (200,000-).
+These engines also have a suffix "070" in the engine model number, as in "6081HF070".

-NOTE: This operator's manual covers only engines provided to OEM (Outside Equipment Manufacturers).
+NOTE: This operators manual covers only engines provided to OEM (Outside Equipment Manufacturers).
 For engines in Deere machines, refer to the machine operators manual.